-During the financial year, there is no change in the applicable valuation techniques.
+During the financial year, there is no change in the applicable valuation techniques except for those disclosed above.

-Impact of the Coronavirus (COVID-19) outbreak
+COVID-19 pandemic and the aftermath

-In March 2020, the World Health Organization declared that the COVID-19 outbreak to be a pandemic.
-The outbreak and the response of governments in dealing with the pandemic is interfering with general activity levels within the community, the economy and the operations of our business.
-The scale and duration of these developments remain uncertain as at the date of the report.
+The COVID-19 pandemic and the aftermath of the pandemic globally had impacted the Group's business due to the travel restrictions implemented.
+In view of the current situation arising from the pandemic, it is not possible to estimate the impact of the post near-term and longer effects or governments' varying efforts to combat the outbreak and support businesses.

-It is not possible to estimate the impact of the outbreak's near-term and longer effects or governments' varying efforts to combat the outbreak and support businesses.
-Further, the market that the property is valued in is being impacted by the uncertainty that the COVID-19 outbreak has caused.
 Market conditions are changing daily at present.
-This being the case, the external valuer has drawn the users' attention that the values of the unquoted equity investments recorded in the consolidated statement of financial position determined by reference to fair value at 31 July 2021 and 2020 were estimated based upon conditions prevailing on that date.
+The values of the unquoted equity investments recorded in the consolidated statements of financial position determined by reference to fair values at 31 July 2022 and 2021 were estimated based upon conditions prevailing on that date.